The World's

 A Midsummer Night’s Dream

-William Shakespeare · 1600 · 7 views
+By William Shakespeare · First performed in 1600

 Shakespeare’s most joyful play becomes stranger and wiser with age, a romantic comedy that understands how irrational love can feel and how fragile happiness really is.